MoneySmart website is run by the Australian

 We offer free, independent guidance so you can make the

-best choices for your money.
-We are not selling you
+most of your money.
+We are not selling you anything.

-And when life puts your finances under stress, MoneySmart is
+And when life puts your finances under stress, ASIC's MoneySmart

 dealing with the ups and downs of life: losing your